HarcourtsAcademy/grav-ha-user/pages/08.about/02.faq/03.qualifications/03.obtain_sales_registration/modular_sidebar.md

 4. Submitting the Statement of Attainment with an application form to the Office of Fair Trading
 5. Receive the official Sales Registration Certificate from the state governing body in 1 to 8 weeks

-45 days later students complete a further 2 days of training after some in-the-field experience.
+45 days later students complete a further 1 day of training after some in-the-field experience.

-The cost of the Sales Programme with your Sales Registration is $1,690.
-If you secure a position with a Harcourts office prior to attending the training you receive a $1,000 sponsorship from Harcourts, making the cost to you $690.
-The cost of gaining your sales registration through Harcourts is an additional $50.00 per qualification unit and must be completed in conjunction with the Sales Programme.

 ___